hartungstenio/crypto/README.md

 ## Overview

-oo-crypto is a package of pure-Java object oriented utilities for dealing with encryptation and encoding of data.
+oo-crypto is a package of pure-Java object oriented utilities for dealing with encryption and encoding of data.

 ## Usage